Reactor multiplayer engine Free to develop locally. Free to self-host up to 32 CCU. See pricing →

 Crowds, sims, and physics-driven games

 Sync hundreds of dynamic entities at 2 bytes per update.
-Real interactions, not faked animation.
+Every interaction is driven by the physics simulation rather than canned animation.

 RTS, sandboxes, and strategy